JetBrains/intellij-sdk-docs/topics/basics/ide_infrastructure.md

 ## Power Save Mode

-<menupath>File | Power Save Mode</menupath> can be enabled to limit power-consuming features on laptops.
+<ui-path>File | Power Save Mode</ui-path> can be enabled to limit power-consuming features on laptops.
 Use [`PowerSaveMode`](%gh-ic%/platform/core-api/src/com/intellij/ide/PowerSaveMode.java) service and `PowerSaveMode.Listener` topic to disable such features in your plugin accordingly.

 ## Plugin Management